 - Identify open times

-Use this Master To-Do List template to identify and prioritize your responsibilities.
+Use this Master To-Do List template (Accessible Version) to identify and prioritize your responsibilities.

 The Master To-Do List can be used in many different ways.
 One way is to create a game plan for the week on Sunday night or use it to prepare for exams.

 - Review your syllabi and list tasks to complete for each course that week